 Today, the Troutville Volunteer Fire Department strives to provide a strong public education and fire prevention and safety program for our immediate community and surrounding areas within Botetourt County.
 This Tournament will further their post high school education in Fire, EMS and Law Enforcement.
-In addition, current first responders in Botetourt County may apply for financial assistance if enrolled in a 2- or 4-year degree program in Fire, EMS or Law Enforcement.
-Initially two scholarships will be offered, one each to Lord Botetourt and James River High School graduating seniors.
+In addition, current first responders in Botetourt County may apply for a scholarship if enrolled in a 2- or 4-year degree program in Fire, EMS or Law Enforcement.
+Two scholarships are offered annually.

 Allow us to put your Donation to Work